witek1902/github-rest-service/README.md

-# GitHub REST Service Example
+# GitHub API Client and REST Endpoint Example

-- I use **Maven**, because I use it every day,
-- I use **Retrofit** as HTTP client, because I wanted to try something different than the standard **RestTemplate** HTTP Client (used only in tests),
+1. **Integration** package - Github API client example.
+2. **Endpoint** package - REST API example.

+## Real world vs. example
-- Package **integration** could be separate module and then could be create parent project (parent pom.xml) and a lot of child projects,
+- In real world package **integration** could be separate module and then could be create parent project (parent pom.xml) and a lot of child projects,
 - In real world should be added pagination and sorting to endpoint,
 - In real world dependencies should be manage by dependencyManagement in parent pom.xml,
 - In real world I should logger configure for example by aspects,